rsdlt/rsdlt.github.io/_drafts/ruxel-1-part-rust-ray-tracer-renderer-3d-development.md

 <!-- style ma fill:#bb70d2,color:#000,stroke:#000; -->
 <br />

-In this **Part 1** the focus is only to create the following:
+In **Part 1** and **Part 2** of this series, the focus is to create the following:

+**Part 1:**

 - Initial project structure:
   - Cargo.toml
   - Modules tree
   - Unit testing
-- Create the following:
 - Geometry module:
   - Vectors
     - Struct
     - Traits
     - Implementations
   - Points
     - Struct
     - Traits
     - Implementations

+**Part 2:**

 - Picture module:
   - Canvas
     - Struct
     - Traits
     - Implementations
   - Pixel
     - Struct
     - Traits
     - Implementations
   - Colors
     - Struct
     - Traits
     - Implementations
   - Image
     - File

 The following diagram is a 'zoom-in' from the general architecture displayed above focused on the `Geometry` and `Picture`: